koechMR/Alx_maze_project/README.md

 $ https://github.com/koechMR/Alx_maze_project.git
 ```
 ## Usage
-* To execute or run use ./maze
+* To execute or run use ./game map
 * Use up and down arrow keys to move forward and backward (keys w and s serve the same function)
 * Use right and left arrow keys to turn the camera arround (keys d and a serve the same function)